johngers/CS3650-Quantum-Final/README.txt

 4. Run the program with the following command: python RockPaperScissorsQuantum.py

+POTENTIAL PROBLEM:
+If you are not authorized to use the IBM Quantum Computer, then you will have to make an account and acquire the api token.
+Then you will have to add the following line of code to the python file before line 94.

+	IBMQ.save_account('MY_API_TOKEN',overwrite=true)

 Running it at a later time:
 1. Activate the environment with this command: source activate name_of_my_env